rfox12/quasar-typescript-starter/README.md

 Type inference is done as always with an noop function (`configure`) which takes the configuration callback an returns it add typings.
 I don't know if it's possible to get typings into `quasar.conf.js` as is, early trial I did weren't successful.
-If it is possible, it should be via usage of the compiled `configure` function (after it has been added to core), for which _I think_ VSCode wll be able to retain typings.
+If it is possible, it should be via usage of the compiled `configure` function (after it has been added to core), for which _I think_ VSCode will be able to retain typings.

 If it's not possible, we need to make configuration file a `.ts` file.
 I haven't dig down that road yet (especially when in watch mode), but _I think_ that using `tsc` compiler in watch mode or relying on a `ts-node` could be some options.

-Most of the typings I made are added to `quasar` module, but I put extras into `@quasar/extras` module.
+Most of the typings I made are added by augmenting `quasar` module, but I put extras into `@quasar/extras` module.
 It's still possible to just keep everything together.

-There are a lot of `TODO` around to improve the overall autocomplete experience, but I think typings are usable right now.
+There are a lot of `TODO` around to improve the overall autocomplete experience, but typings are usable right now.

 ## Unanswered questions